 - No native multi-currency checkout: Squarespace can display prices in local currencies, but customers always pay in your store's base currency at checkout.
 True multi-currency checkout requires a third-party integration or a platform like Shopify Markets.

 - No native dropshipping: Squarespace has no Oberlo/DSers-equivalent integration.
 Dropshipping on Squarespace requires manual order forwarding or a third-party connector, which adds friction and increases error risk.
-It works, but it is not built for it.
+It works, but it is not designed for it.

 - Limited POS for physical retail: Squarespace Point of Sale works with the Squarespace app on iPad or iPhone and connects to a Square card reader.
 It handles simple retail but lacks the inventory sync, staff management, and reporting that dedicated retail platforms like Lightspeed or Square POS offer.